Last updated on January 13, 2023

 Florian, Voldaren Scion | Illustration by Justine Cruz

 Commander is a format of choices, and the greatest decision of all aside from choosing your commander is deciding what colors you want to play.
-With up to 100 unique cards in your deck it’s important you pick a color or color combo that fits your playstyle and empowers the strategy you find the most rewarding.
+With up to 100 unique cards in your deck, it’s important you pick a color or color combo that fits your playstyle and empowers the strategy you find the most rewarding.

 Today I’d like to present you with the idea of choosing a Rakdos () commander.
-I’ll explain just why you should choose Rakdos, list 19 of the most powerful commanders out there, and even provide a sample decklist that I’ve found to be very powerful at my LGS.
+I’ll explain just why you should choose Rakdos, list the most powerful commanders out there, and even provide a sample decklist that I’ve found to be very powerful at my LGS.

 Let’s get started!